toolleeo/cli-apps/README.md

 * [Awesome CLI](https://github.com/umutphp/awesome-cli) - Awesome CLI is a simple command line tool to give you a fancy command line interface to dive into Awesome lists.
 * [Awesome Finder](https://github.com/mingrammer/awesome-finder) - Search the awesome lists from the command line.
 * [ddgr](https://github.com/jarun/ddgr) - A command line utility to search DuckDuckGo (html version) from the terminal.
+* [Fjira](https://github.com/mk-5/fjira) - The fuzziest Jira command line tool in the world.
 * [googler](https://github.com/jarun/googler) - Google Search, Google Site Search, Google News from the terminal.
 * [magic-tape](https://gitlab.com/christosangel/magic-tape) - Magic-tape is an image supporting fuzzy finder command line interface YouTube client.
 * [pockyt](https://github.com/achembarpu/pockyt) - Read, manage, and automate the collection of articles in [Pocket](https://getpocket.com), an application for managing a reading list of articles from the Internet.